 If you do not want us to deploy cookies into your browser, you can set your browser to reject cookies, or to notify you when a website tries to put a cookie on your computer.
 However, rejecting cookies may affect your ability to use some of the products and/or services at our website.

 Credit card details

 In line with credit card data security standards when you pay AA using a credit card on line, in store or by telephone your credit card information is not stored by AA.

-The New Zealand Automobile Association (AA) includes itself and any division, subsidiary, third party under contract, or joint venture companies including AA Financial Services, AA Insurance and AA Life.
+The New Zealand Automobile Association (AA) includes itself and any division, subsidiary, third party under contract, or joint venture companies including but not limited to AA Financial Services, AA Insurance and AA Life.